 We briefly stopped at the entrance to a road known as Herfurtstrasse where alongside another one of the homeless collection points Sophie pointed out the blue bicycle symbol on the road which meant that this route was now bike-only (aside from those residents living in the street with cars).

 Again there is an increasing desire and a strong youth movement for more bike-only roads to reduce the number of cars, improve safety and lessen CO2 emissions.

-At the start of the 19th century, this green site was the venue for air balloons and Zepellins coming and going.
+At the start of the 19th century, this green site was the venue for air balloons and Zeppelins coming and going.
 Inaugurated in 1927, Berlin Tempelhof Airport was one of the most important historic airports in Germany.
-When it closed, it was redeveloped and converted into this public park in 2010.
+When it closed, it was redeveloped and converted into a public park in 2010.

 Now an urban site and run by the citizens of Berlin with gardens and entertainment such as roller skating, skateboarding, musical events, and sports which take place across the vast site which to all intense and purpose still looks like an airport.
 You can even cycle, jog or walk on the old runway.

 The old terminal is I understand Europe’s largest single building and in August of this year, the US Allied Museum which is currently located outside of Berlin is moving into the site where it will then be open to the public.

 A great story I learned was about the Candy Bombers from just after World War 2 who used this very airfield.
 In 1948, West Berliners were suffering and hungry, existing only on food rations provided by the occupying American forces.
 Russian forces were trying to control the divided city so blocked access to West Berlin.
 In June 1948, American and British pilots risked their lives to airlift huge amounts of food and supplies until the blockade was lifted a year later.
 US pilot Gail Halvorsen, who only died recently aged 101, was the most famous of these pilots as he secretly dropped candy rations by parachute for the city’s children.